shirakaba/react-native-typescript-2d-game/README.md

 * **To create a new project *with* Expo:** `create-react-native-app TheBox`, first following the previous link's 'Getting Started' tab alongside the corresponding React Community [GitHub page](https://github.com/react-community/create-react-native-app) to install the prerequisites (`create-react-native-app`, `node`, and likely also `watchman`).

 I created a project *with* Expo.
+If you want to create a project without it, then follow Saket Sinha's blog post instead: [ReactNative-Starter-with-TypeScript](https://medium.com/@saketsinha23/reactnative-starter-with-typescript-4af9527e9142).

-This produced the success response:
+Creating the project produced the following success response:

 > Success!
 Created TheBox at: `/Users/jamie/Documents/git/TheBox`.
 > Inside that directory, you can run several commands: